 Students in multi-age classrooms are able to work with older children, younger children, and children their same age, which fosters maturity, emotional growth, patience, and the ability to master each concept to further their academic growth.
 This also allows students to work at their own ability level.
 Rather than being held to the standard of the class, Montessori students are able to pursue academics at a higher level.
 It is common for Montessori students to be one to two grade levels above their peers in traditional environments.

-Do Primary students (ages 3-6 years) have to be toilet trained?
+Do Early Childhood students (ages 3-6 years) have to be toilet trained?

 What if children go from a Montessori class to a traditional class?

 Montessori children are unusually adaptable.
 They have learned to work independently and in groups.
 Since they’ve been encouraged to make decisions from an early age, these children are problem-solvers who can make choices and manage their time well.
 They have also been encouraged to exchange ideas and to discuss their work freely with others.
 Good communication skills ease the way in new settings.
 Research has shown the best predictor of future success is a sense of self-esteem.
 Montessori programs, based on self-directed, non-competitive activities, help children develop good self-images and the confidence to face challenges and change with optimism.

 How can children learn if they're free to do whatever they want?

 Dr. Montessori observed that children are more motivated to learn when working on something of their own choosing.
 A Montessori student may choose his focus of learning on any given day, but his decision is limited by the materials and activities—in each area of the curriculum—that his teacher has prepared and presented to him.
 Beginning at the elementary level, students typically set learning goals and create personal work plans under their teacher’s guidance.